jordaniza/ve-explainer/README.md

 ### Retrieving our voting power

-Now we have the nearest epoch at or before an arbitray timestamp, we can compute the voting power.
+Now we have the nearest epoch at or before an arbitrary timestamp, we can compute the voting power.

 ```solidity
         /// epochs with data will begin at 1, so if no data at that point, return 0 for voting power